 Hotel Antiche Figure: When creativity integrates with digital technology for an all-new tourist experience

 Technology is the next thing that makes the difference for a small hotel like this.
 “We were one of the first to reopen after lockdown, even if it was really tough economically speaking”.
-Digital technology was fundamental, “we were able to keep in touch with our customers and try out new ways to promote our services”.
-The most useful tools were Google Ads, “so people could find us on the web”, Google Travel and Google My Business “for bookings and demand-based pricing”.
+Digital technology was fundamental.
+With Hotel Insights, “we can monitor online searches by potential visitors, interpret their needs and optimize their booking experience on our site.
+This makes us more efficient and helps us find new clients”.
 Then there’s innovation mixed with creativity, the kind that is able to catch on to new trends and come up with new solutions: “Since people were still working remotely, we decided to repurpose two hotel rooms as workspaces with a desk, computer, high-speed wi-fi and printer.
 This means that not only can you book a room for the night, we also offer day rates for people wanting to work with a view of the Grand Canal”.

 “I love what I do, because I’m always meeting and talking to someone new every day: it’s like touring the world while staying in the same place”.
 It’s what really matters during a trip “not the places but the relationships you build with the people you meet”.
 Being able to do this in a place like Venice is priceless.
 “I’m not just from Venice, I’m in love with Venice and its history”.
 Alessandro knows every single corner, “I’ve been to the strangest places and ones that are off the beaten track”, and always tries to transmit these details to his guests that tell more about the lagoon than a thousand guides.
 Now, carrying on with the family tradition, is his son, “who organizes tours of the so-called minor, or less-known Venice”.